 - Choose default action for drag-and-dropped folders: Skip the 'Choose operation' dialog after a folder drag-and-drop and perform the selected function right away.

 - Add "Create playlist", "Process with taghycardia" to Windows Explorer context menu.
 Self-descriptive.
 Having enabled this, you may right-click a music folder in Windows Explorer and select appropriate taghycardia operation in the appearing context menu to have the program either create a Unicode playlist for the folder tree (and then open in your favorite music playing software) or automatically check tags integrity in it.
-You may remove the items from the Explorer context menu at any time simply by unchecking this checkbox.
-NOTE: enabling the option requires elevated privileges in the system.
+Also, it adds a “Fix music file tag with taghycardia” item to the context menu to enable quick tag correction for individual files.
+You may remove all the items from the Explorer context menu at any time simply by unchecking this checkbox; also, they are removed when the program is uninstalled (if you used the portable edition, but decided to delete program, make sure to uncheck this checkbox first).
+NOTE: Enabling the option requires elevated privileges in the system.

 - More/Write legacy id3v1 tags: Self-descriptive.

 - More/Number of additional cover images to download: Limits the amount of images to download from Discogs when clicking the selector button in the cover art preview window.

 - More/Skip failed request checking: Don't use locally created logs of failed online image requests.
 Caution: Enabling this option may slow down program operation.